-Go to Method of Advice Giving: He’s all about the love of a good family.
+Go to Method of Advice Giving: He’s all about the long speeches that never end.

 Vintage Danny Moment: Honestly, it’s the very first episode titled ‘Our Very First Show.’
 This was really his first big test.
-DJ (Candace Cameron) wants to move down to the basement, because she doesn’t want to live with Stephanie.
-But Danny senses there are bigger issues at foot, including the loss of their mother a few months ago.
+DJ (Candace Cameron) wants to move down to the basement because she doesn’t want to live with Stephanie.
+But Danny senses there are bigger issues at foot.
 This is Danny’s first big speech about family togetherness…now, if you’ll excuse me, I have to grab a box of tissues.
 I’m getting a little misty eyed.

 1) George Feeny (William Daniels) – Boy Meets World:

 -It’s not even close.
 The guy has his own call (The Feeny Call) for crying out loud!
 Feeney was more than just a teacher: He was a living breathing Master.
 Plus, this guy by far had the biggest challenge.
 He had to deal with Cory (Ben Savage) whining about his girlfriend all the time, Shawn (Rider Strong), who was just a complete mess, and then Cory’s brother, Eric (Will Friedle), a total crazy person.
 Feeny strongly believed in the teacher/student bond, and in the last episode where he sends off all the main characters with one final speech, he is vindicated.
 If everyone had a George Feeny telling them what to do, we’d all be kicking ass at life.

 Go to Method of Advice Giving: He’s really a combination of all the previous methods.
 Everything is in his repute.